Uncertain Multi-Agent Systems with Distributed Constrained Optimization Missions and Event-Triggered Communications: Application to Resource Allocation: Application in Resource Allocation and Examples

 where $r_i, s_i \in \R$ for all $1 \leq i \leq n$.
 In Example 2, which is chosen from~\cite[Example 5.2]{yi2016initialization}, it is shown that Algorithm~\ref{alg.main} can be used for solving the above-described DEDP. \begin{Ex} Consider the DEDP in a 118-bus system with 59 generators.
 Assume that the local cost functions of each area \textcolor[rgb]{0,0,0}{are} in the form

 where their uncertain coefficients satisfy ${{a_i},{{a'}_i} \in \left[ {0.0024,0.0679} \right]} \,(\$W^{-2})$, $ {{b_i},{{b'}_i} \in \left[ {8.3391,37.6968} \right]} \,(\$W^{-1}$) and ${{c_i},{{c'}_i} \in \left[ {6.78,74.33}\right]}\, (\$) $.
 Also, assume that ${p_{{d_i}}} \in \left[ {0,300} \right] (W)$.
 An undirected ring graph with additional edges (1,4), (15,25), (25,35), (35,45) and (45,50) is considered for sharing and exchanging information between the agents (The above-mentioned specifications for the DEDP have been specified in~\cite[Example 5.2]{yi2016initialization}).
-In addition, in this example it is assumed that the power of generators is generated according to \eqref{ex2.dynamic} with the uncertain parameters ${{r_i} \in \left[ {5,10} \right]}$ and ${{s_i} \in \left[ {7,8} \right]}$.
+In addition, it is assumed that the power of generators is generated according to \eqref{ex2.dynamic} with the uncertain parameters ${{r_i} \in \left[ {5,10} \right]}$ and ${{s_i} \in \left[ {7,8} \right]}$.

 Sample simulation results of using Algorithm~\ref{alg.main} in solving this DEDP are shown in Figures \ref{ex2.fig1} and \ref{ex2.fig2}.
 Approaching the power of generators to optimal values of the DEDP, where $\varepsilon_i=0.005$ for $i=1,2,...,n$ in \eqref{e_definition}, is shown in Figure \ref{ex2.fig1}.
-Also, in Figure \ref{ex2.fig2} the influence of the free parameters $\varepsilon_i$ on the convergence time is investigated.
-Form this figure, it is revealed that a greater value for $\varepsilon_i$ yields in a lower rate of convergence.
+Also, Figure~\ref{ex2.fig2} addresses the influence of the free parameters $\varepsilon_i$ of Algorithm~\ref{alg.main} on the distance between the final value of the power of generators and the optimization solution.
+This figure reveals that a greater value for $\varepsilon_i$ yields in a greater final distance between the optimization solution and the generators' powers.

-To verify the applicability of Algorithm~\ref{alg.main} in the case of variation in the network specifications, in Figure \ref{ex2.fig3} numerical simulation results of using this algorithm with $\varepsilon_i=0.005$ for $i=1,2,...,n$ are shown in the presence of the following changes: \begin{enumerate} \item $ \pm 20\%$ variation in the loads of 18 (randomly chosen) areas at time 2. \item $ 0\%-50\%$ change in the value of $a_i$ for 18 (randomly chosen) generators, and $-50\%-0\%$ change in the value of $b_i$ for another 18 (randomly chosen) generators at time 3. \item Disconnecting two (randomly selected) buses from the network at time 4. \end{enumerate} These results confirm the convergence of the power of the generators to the new optimal values of the DEDP, when the network specifications are changed. \end{Ex}
+To verify the applicability of Algorithm~\ref{alg.main} in the case of variation in the network specifications, in Figure \ref{ex2.fig3} numerical simulation results of using this algorithm with $\varepsilon_i=0.005$ ($1 \leq i \leq n$) are shown in the presence of the following changes: \begin{enumerate} \item $ \pm 20\%$ variation in the loads of 18 (randomly chosen) areas at time 2. \item $ 0\%-50\%$ change in the value of $a_i$ for 18 (randomly chosen) generators, and $-50\%-0\%$ change in the value of $b_i$ for another 18 (randomly chosen) generators at time 3. \item Disconnecting two (randomly selected) buses from the network at time 4. \end{enumerate} Simulation results in Figure~\ref{ex2.fig3} confirm that Algorithm~\ref{alg.main} is robust against the aforementioned changes, and as the network specifications change, the power of generators converges to the new optimal values.